Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 A simple cross-platform GUI for rclone: https://mmozeiko.github.io/RcloneBrowser/ Works on Windows, macOS and GNU/Linux.

+## rclone_jobber ##

+[rclone_jobber.sh](https://github.com/wolfv6/rclone_jobber) is a Bash script that calls rclone sync to perform a backup job.
+An rclone_jobber_tutorial is provided, complete with backup-job and restore-job examples for a home computer.

+Features:
+move old files to dated_directory (easy to restore deleted directory), move old files to dated_files (easy to brows file history, like Time Machine), abort if job is already running (maybe previous run didn't finish), pop-up for error conditions, logging, free.

 ## Unified Cloud Storage ##

 An Android App to manage data on different cloud storage providers.
 It uses rclone in the background to connect to different cloud drives.